pretix/pretix/doc/api/resources/seats.rst

-seat_number                           string                     Number of the seat within the row seat_label                            string                     Additional label of the seat (or ``null``) seat_guid                             string                     Identifier of the seat within the seating plan product                               integer                    Internal ID of the product that's mapped to this seat blocked                               boolean                    Whether this seat is blocked manually. orderposition                         integer / object           Internal ID of an order position reserving this seat. cartposition                          integer / object           Internal ID of a cart position reserving this seat.
+seat_number                           string                     Number of the seat within the row seat_label                            string                     Additional label of the seat (or ``null``) seat_guid                             string                     Identifier of the seat within the seating plan product                               integer                    Internal ID of the product that is mapped to this seat blocked                               boolean                    Whether this seat is blocked manually. orderposition                         integer / object           Internal ID of an order position reserving this seat. cartposition                          integer / object           Internal ID of a cart position reserving this seat.